open-ephys/onix-docs/source/Hardware Guide/PCIe Host/updating-gateware.rst

         :align: center

 #.
 Repeat steps 7 and 8 to reenable the PCIe Host with the updated
-   firmware.
+   gateware.

 #.
-To verify the firmware update, repeat step 3.
-The firmware version of the
+To verify the gateware update, repeat step 3.
+The gateware version of the
    PCIe Host should now match the one downloaded in step 4.